The Human Truth Foundation

 6. Liechtenstein's Responsibility Towards The Environment

 This rank is calculated from 2 data sets.
-Liechtenstein does better than average when it comes to its forested percent change 1990-201523.
-And finally, it does worse than average in terms of how quickly it ratified the 1993 Convention on Biological Diversity.
+Liechtenstein does better than average for its forested percent change 2000-202024.
+And finally, it does worse than average in how quickly it ratified the 1993 Convention on Biological Diversity.

 Higher is better